Eleniac/Web-Dev-Portfolio/README.md

 This project was created to develop a user friendly way to present an online web developer's profile.
 This portfolio was created to allow easy navigation to this writer's work.
 You are able to view the developer's name, links to different sections, their work, and how to contact them.
 The links connect to cooresponding places on the page to ease navigation.
 The page is viewable on different screen sizes to increase accessibility.

 ## Installation
+To be able to code this project you will need a code editor such as Visual Studio Code.
+You will need a browser such as Google Chrome or Safari to open the webpage once it has been completed and to make sure you are making the correct adjustments as you go on.
+I used Unsplash to get free images (www.unsplash.com).

+The following programs are recommended: OX terminal, Visual Studio Code, and a 1.6 GHz or faster processor to run Visual Studio Code.

 ``

 https://github.com/Eleniac/Web-Dev-Portfolio.git